d-aksh/JAVA-Medisol/README.md

 # JAVA-Medisol
-# A Java Servlet and JSP base website to buy medicines
+# A Java Servlet and JSP based website to buy medicines